biodash/biodash.github.io/content/about-codeclub/index.md

 The idea for this Code Club was taken from a recent paper in PLoS Computational Biology:
 [Ten simple rules to increase computational skills among biologists with Code Clubs](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008119).
-We liked this is idea because of the high level of interaction and because gradual, well-spaced practice is excellent for the retention of knowledge.
+We liked this is idea because of the high level of interaction and because gradual, well-spaced practice is an excellent way to retain what you learn.

 ### Join us --- and perhaps present a session too!